Sourcery-info/sourcery-info/docs/Queue.md

 #### Listening for New Files

 Each pipeline stage will listen for new files based on the `stage` property of the file.
-The stage is appended to the `queue` key to form a sub-queue.
-For example, if the pipeline stage is `extract_text`, it will listen for new files with the `file:extract_text` key.
+The stage is appended to the `file` key to form a sub-queue.
+For example, if the pipeline stage is `extract_text`, it will listen for new files with the `file-extract_text` key.

 #### Marking a File as Being Processed